PEI-Education/starter-repo-handlebars/README.md

 - CSLF Intermediate Report Card
 - CSLF High School Report Card

-In the current version, both high school report cards and the PSB Intermediate report cards support both adding co-teachers and the pei_uselegal flag.
+In the current version, all re-written report cards support both adding co-teachers and the pei_uselegal flag.

 ## Background notes on this repo

 Originally started with a modified version of [Tania Rascia](https://www.taniarascia.com)'s [webpack Boilerplate](https://github.com/taniarascia/webpack-boilerplate), because using Node allows us to precompile handlebars templates for faster rendering, and webpack let us bundle the necessary code without intererence from the built-in versions of the same packages in PowerSchool (specifically, Handlebars was giving problems.).

-Note: Updated Webpack config to support multiple entry points, so all report cards can live together easily.
+Note: Updated Webpack config to support multiple entry points, so all report cards can live together easily, and removed Babel as a dependencies, since we have no need to transpile ES6.

 Code for the original versions of the report cards plugin will be maintained in the [Report Card Plugin repo](https://github.com/ubershibs/pei_report_card_plugin), until all report cards are migrated to Handlebars.